 Black, Watch and Alert Lists of IAS are an important tool for public and private actors in Luxembourg.
-They are helpful in the decision making process and enable setting priorities in the prevention, containment and control of invasive alien species.
+They are helpful in the decision making process and for setting priorities in the prevention, containment and control of invasive alien species.

 Black, Watch and Alert Lists reflect the current knowledge in the scientific research.
 Nevertheless, new alien species will keep coming to our country and IAS that have been here for a long time can suddenly become invasive.
 Therefore, the lists are never conclusive but rather temporary and dynamic, constantly discussed and updated by groups of experts.